Information on the three major types of rattlesnakes in Louisiana is provided here in this post.

 Like its name, Louisiana is home to various tiny snakes, including the Western Pygmy Rattlesnake.

-Except for the western borders of the Mississippi River and along the shore, these types of rattlesnakes in Louisiana have historically become less prevalent throughout the state.
+Except for the western borders of the Mississippi River and along the shore, these types of rattlesnakes have historically become less prevalent throughout Louisiana.

 They are now mostly restricted to the western regions of Louisiana.

-Western pygmy rattlesnakes, which average 15 inches in length but can become as long as 25 inches, are the smallest venomous snakes in Louisiana.
+Western pygmy rattlesnakes, which average 15 inches in length but can grow to 25 inches, are the smallest venomous snakes in Louisiana.

 Additionally, some of these types of rattlesnakes in Louisiana have a vertical rust-colored stripe running down the middle of their backs, while others do not.

-The eyes of western pygmy rattlesnakes have a black stripe that extends all the way to their lips.
+The eyes of western pygmy rattlesnakes have a black stripe that extends to their lips.

 However, despite their diminutive size and thus modest venom output, western pygmy rattlesnake bites can disrupt blood flow, inhibit blood clotting, and damage tissue.